justwriteclick/docslikecode/_learn/7-test-docs-as-code.md

 DirectoryPath: public
 ```

-## Test with TravisCI
+## Test with Travis CI

- First you must set up a TravisCI account at https://travis-ci.org by connecting to your GitHub account.
+ First you must set up a Travis CI account at https://travis-ci.org by connecting to your GitHub account.

- Open source and public repositories are free to use with TravisCI.
+ Open source and public repositories are free to use with Travis CI.
 Read more about plans and pricing at https://travis-ci.com/plans if you need to build docs in private repos.

 ### Enable Travis builds for your GitHub repository